Take a fresh look at your lifestyle.

 6. Malaiyo

 Malaiyo is a local winter delicacy made from raw milk and dew drops.
 Yes, you read it right, dew drops!
 In winter one can find it everywhere in Varanasi but if you want to taste the real one then you will have to go deep into the streets around the Chowk area.
-The most famous one is the Malaiyo of Markandey which is in the Thatheri Bazaar near Gopal Mandir and is only available until 11 AM.
+The most famous one is the Shree ji Malaiyo which is in the Thatheri Bazaar near Gopal Mandir and is only available until 11 AM.
 It’s lip-smacking and delicious!